stevetorr/wannier_shift/docs/header.md

 ### Our Method

+### DFT+Wannier method:
+DFT is the state of the art microscopic quantum mechanical simulation for materials, however it is not straightforward to derive the physics picture from the massive information output from running a DFT simulation.
+Intuitively what Wannier transformation does is to interpret the DFT calculation results in terms of localized Wannier function basis.
+These can be thought of as the chemical atomic orbitals that participate in the bonding and hybridization of the electrons.
+As the byproduct, the electronic properties is captured in the Wannier tight-binding model that encapsulate various bonding strength inside the crystal.
+The first step is to apply this DFT+Wannier method to various types of two-dimensional layers and derive their corresponding tight-binding models.
+This procedure immediately gives intuitive and clear physics picture for the orbital hybridization as illustrated in the figure for the model we derive for a typical transition metal dichalcogenide layer.
+We can see the participating orbitals at low energy are the d orbitals from transition metal atoms and p orbitals from chalcogenide atoms.
+The counting of the orbitals is the following, there are 5 orbitals in Wannier d orbitals and 2 atoms with three p orbitals each.
+Hence, we have in total 5+2x3=11 orbitals for each single layer.
+The number would double when either the spin degrees of freedom is included or the second layer is added to the system.
+The focus of our project is to derive the interlayer coupling terms across the layers and they can be extracted with the DFT+Wannier method applied for the bilayer stack.

+**INSERT FIGURE HERE**

 #### VASP and W90
 The extremely fine mesh of configurations which we produce via large batches of DFT calculations comprises a big compute phase of this project; we perform calculations of N>>100 configurations, each of which takes on the order of 15 minutes to generate the optimized electron wavefunction and then convert into Wannier functions appropriately.
 These runs are performed in the commercial Vienna Ab Initio Simulation Package \[[VASP](https://www.vasp.at/)\].
 Calculations are run from a set of physical configuration parameters and run configurations, such as the spatial orientation of the unit cell, or a cutoff for how fine the density is resolved.
 The ‘Wannierization’ is performed by running Wannier90, a software package which converts wavefunctions from the plane-wave formulation to the Wannier function formalism.